SharpAdb/SharpAdb.github.io/device.md

 ```

 #### Using AdbClient
-Or you can use `InstallAsync` and `UninstallAsync` methods from `AdbClient` to install and uninstall apps.
+Or you can use `InstallAsync` and `UninstallAsync` methods from `AdbClient` to install and uninstall apps:
 ```csharp
 ....
 using (FileStream stream = File.OpenRead("Application.apk"))